2 years full-time

 Courses in this program provide Work Integrated Learning opportunities in the form of applied projects, case studies and virtual/simulated environments.

-You will be prepared for employment in mutual funds, superannuation funds, banks, insurance companies, treasury and stockbroking.
+You will be well prepared for career opportunities in mutual funds, superannuation funds, banks, insurance companies, treasury and stockbroking.
 Other careers might include foreign exchange dealers, futures and options traders, portfolio managers, risk analysts and financial advisers.

 This program has been accepted into the CFA Institute University Affiliation Program.